-The battery switch of the EL INVERTER is OFF, in this case EL INVERTER runs normally but if mains failure alarm occures the output voltage of the EL INVERTER shutdown.
+The battery switch of the EL INVERTER is OFF, in this case EL INVERTER runs normally but if mains failure alarm occurs the output voltage of the EL INVERTER shutdown.
 Please turn ON the battery switch.

-L12 GENERAL MAINT
+L12 GENERAL MAINT General maintenance due, call service.

-Maintenance due of the general maintenance, call service.